 Country singer-songwriter Charlie Robison dies in Texas at age 59

-Charlie Robison, the Texas singer-songwriter whose rootsy anthems made the country charts until he was forced to retire after complications from a medical procedure left him unable to sing, died on Sunday.
+SAN ANTONIO — Charlie Robison, the Texas singer-songwriter whose rootsy anthems made the country charts until he was forced to retire after complications from a medical procedure left him unable to sing, died Sunday.
 He was 59.

 Robison died at a hospital in San Antonio after suffering cardiac arrest and other complications, according to a family representative.